danijeldragicevic/recipes-rest-service/README.md

 # Recipes API
-Application expose backend service who is able to crete, update, search and delete recipes.
+Backend service who is able to crete, update, search and delete recipes.
 Service use embedded H2 database and Basic authentication.

 # To install and run application: